 Day 3: Santa Cruz–Sucre Are you ready?
 Today it really begins.
-We'll start the drive by descending into a deep valley surrounded by towering rainforrest, while looking out for birds soaring over the cliffs, over 270 species can be found in this national park.
-We’ll take a break for lunch and then drive up to one of Bolivia's prettiest city; the world heritage site of Sucre.
+We'll start the drive on winding tarmac, broken tarmac and some dirt sections will have us climbing in and out of Andean valleys all day.
+We’ll take a break for lunch and then drive with endless views, as we wind past rural farming communities and climb up out of the amazon basin to one of Bolivia's prettiest cities; the world heritage site of Sucre.

 Day 4: Sucre–Potosi An easy, all paved day today but the road is truly amazing.
 Stunning views with plenty of variety, climaxing with a steep climb to our destination.
 Made famous by the Spanish and their quest for silver Potosi is second only to Sucre in Bolivia's rich cultural history.
 A popular boast was that so much silver was taken from the Cerro Rico that the Spanish could have built a silver bridge to Spain and still had silver left to carry over it!
 Those who are keen can take an interesting tour into the depths of the mines and even buy some dynamite in the market!
 Tonight will be our first night at high altitude sleeping at 4060m.